survivejs/webpack-book/manuscript/output/04_multiple_pages.md

 ## Progressive Web Applications

-The idea can be pushed further if you combine it with code splitting and smart routing and this is the idea of PWAs.
-Webpack is well suited to the approach as illustrated by the [webpack-pwa](https://github.com/webpack/webpack-pwa) example.
+If you push the idea further by combining it with code splitting and smart routing, you'll end up with the idea of Progressive Web Applications (PWA). [webpack-pwa](https://github.com/webpack/webpack-pwa) example illustrates how to implement the approach using webpack either through an app shell or a page shell.

-The PWA example implements client-side routing.
-When you go from a page to another, it loads the functionality needed using a dynamic `import`.
-It implements two approaches - app shell and page shell.

 App shell is loaded initially, and it manages the whole application including its routing.
-Compared to app shells, page shells are more granular, and more are loaded as you use the application.
-The total size of the application is larger in this case, but conversely, you can load initial content faster.
+Page shells are more granular, and more are loaded as you use the application.
+The total size of the application is larger but conversely you can load initial content faster.

-The approach combines well with plugins like [offline-plugin](https://www.npmjs.com/package/offline-plugin) and [sw-precache-webpack-plugin](https://www.npmjs.com/package/sw-precache-webpack-plugin).
-This way you can benefit from [Service Workers](https://developer.mozilla.org/en/docs/Web/API/Service_Worker_API) and improve the offline experience.
+PWA combines well with plugins like [offline-plugin](https://www.npmjs.com/package/offline-plugin) and [sw-precache-webpack-plugin](https://www.npmjs.com/package/sw-precache-webpack-plugin).
+Using [Service Workers](https://developer.mozilla.org/en/docs/Web/API/Service_Worker_API) and improves the offline experience.

 ## Conclusion

 Webpack allows you to manage multiple page setups.
-Especially the PWA approach is valuable as it allows loading the application in a progressive manner based on usage.
-It's more flexible than a more traditional single page application approach, and webpack's functionality enables it well.
+The PWA approach allows the application to be loaded progressively as it's used and webpack allows implementing it.

 To recap: